-HTTP proxies are the ones you’ll encounter the most often.
-They use the HTTP protocol which is compatible with websites.
+- HTTP Proxies are the most frequent proxy type.
+Such proxies use the HTTP protocol which is compatible with websites.
 HTTP has been largely phased out in regular use because it sends all traffic in plain text.
 However, it’s still used for many proxy use cases, such as sneaker copping.
 You should avoid HTTP proxies if you work with sensitive information.

-HTTPS proxies (also known as SSL proxies) are the most secure type of proxies.
+- HTTPS (SSL) Proxies, also known as SSL proxies, are the most secure type of proxies.
 They use the SSL protocol to encrypt data, which makes it way harder for anyone to get access to the information transmitted.
 Otherwise, they’re technically the same as HTTP proxies.

-SOCKS5 proxies work on a lower level than HTTP(S) proxies.
-That means they simply send your data without reading it.
-This allows SOCKS5 proxies to work with all kinds of traffic, not only websites.
+- SOCKS5 Proxies work on a lower level than HTTP(S) proxies.
+In other words, they simply send your data without reading it.
+This allows them to work with all kinds of traffic, not only websites.
 For example, you can use them for streaming, gaming, or torrenting.
 SOCKS5 proxies also support the UDP protocol, which allows transmitting traffic-intensive data much faster compared to TCP.
 However, they are not encrypted.

 Proxies are categorized by one more protocol, depending on which IP format they use.
 The two main types are IPv4 addresses and IPv6 addresses.

 - IPv4 Proxies are IP addresses that use the IPv4 protocol.
 They look like this: